Fate Condensed ©2020 Evil Hat Productions, LLC.

 Frequent and rigid application of scale rules may put player characters at a distinct disadvantage.
 Compensate by generously affording those players opportunities to subvert scale disadvantage in clever ways.
 Viable options include researching a target for weaknesses, changing the venue to one where scale doesn’t apply, or altering goals so that their opponent cannot leverage their scale advantage.

 Active situation aspects sometimes represent a supernatural effect.
 In these cases, the GM may determine that invoking the aspect grants the additional benefit of its scale.
-Furthermore, a supernaturally created aspect can justify scale on some actions even without an invoke, such as in the case of a veil or high-tech camouflage suit; you need not invoke Veiled to gain Supernatural scale when sneaking about.
+Furthermore, a supernaturally created aspect may grant scale to some actions when invoked.
+It may also provide scale even without an invoke, such as in the case of a veil or high-tech camouflage suit; you need not invoke Veiled to gain Supernatural scale when sneaking about.

 If you are creating an advantage and there is no opposition, rather than rolling you simply gain the aspect with one free invoke.
 That aspect grants scale as previously described.